AlexvZyl/NativeFramework/README.md

 * Use the docking branch from ImGUI. ✓
 * Use less draw calls by using less buffers.
 Only draw lines and triangles.
 Will make buffer management more complex. ✓
 * Combine basic and textured rendering to reduce draw calls and shader switching.
+* Currently using an older version of the ImGUI docking banch, because they implemented an OpenGL loader that conflicts with GLAD.
+Find out why this is a problem and fix.

 #### Raynhardt
 *